The earliest signal

-Your senses decide
+Your senses decide your brain’s future.

 Measure Your SensesGroup Wellness